rishabhsagar123/HTML5-GAMES/README.md

 -TETRIS Game(TETRIS.html):-Tetris Game Made In HTML,CSS And Javascript For Controls Use:- Q,W Key To Change The Positions And Arrow Keys To Move It.<br/>
 -KaliPurush Vs Kalki Game(KaliPurush.html):- The Game is between Kalki vs KaliPurush, This Game Is Only Made For Fun Purposes.. <br/>
 -Alien Shooter:- Alien Shooter a shooting game made in Javascript, its the guessing shooting game basics for learning game development.<br/>
--Random Game:- Choose a random number and check your luck, a game that helps you to learn game development for beginners.
+-Random Game:- Choose a random number and check your luck, a game that helps you to learn game development for beginners.<br/>
+-Angry Birds Game Prototype:- I made Angry Birds.

 You Can Edit the Games as per Your Choice Like Adding Images and All..